CIQ

 After reaching RHEL 8.7, the theory is that the kernel has been stabilized, with a corresponding improvement in security.
 However we still have an influx of newly discovered bugs in the upstream kernel affecting RHEL 8.7 that are not addressed.
 Each minor version of upstream is released on an approximately quarterly basis and we can see that the influx of new bugs that are unaddressed in RHEL is growing.
 The number of known issues in these kernels increases by approximately 250 new bugs per quarter or more.

-Upstream kernels and CVEs
+Upstream kernels and incorrectly-evaluated CVEs

-There have historically been many issues with the handling of kernel Common Vulnerabilities and Exposures, (CVEs).
+There have historically been many issues with the handling of kernel Common Vulnerabilities and Exposures (CVEs).
 Many important bug-fixes were not assigned a CVE in the first place making the CVE tracking less than optimal.
 Recent legal changes being proposed might make Open Source projects like the Linux kernel responsible for assigning and monitoring security issues tracked by CVEs.

 Because of this, and the recent plethora of incorrectly evaluated CVE reports, kernel.org now has become the sole CVE numbering authority (CNA) for the Linux kernel.
 This means many of the bug-fixes that go into the kernel.org stable Linux git branch that were never issued a CVE in the past will now be assigned CVEs in batches going forward.
 As there are many fixes regularly added to the kernel.org stable Linux git branch this means a large number of new CVEs will be created by kernel.org which will include more direct references to the specific security vulnerabilities.